Ontario Soccer Association: Ontario Cup

-In the Ontario Cup, youth age divisions, Under 12 to Under 18, play in Tournament Rounds which lead to Quarter-Finals, Semi-Finals and the Cup Finals.
+The Ontario Cup is open to any competitively registered team in Ontario.
+In the Ontario Cup, youth age divisions (Under 12 to Under 18) play in Tournament Rounds which lead to Quarter-Finals, Semi-Finals and the Cup Finals.
 The Under 21 Men's and Under 21 Women's play a Single-Game Knock-out Format leading to the Semi-Finals and Cup Finals on one weekend in August.
 The Men's, Women's and Special Olympics' divisions play a Single-Game Knock-out Format leading to the Cup Finals in September.

 National Championships take place in four age levels, Under 14, Under 16, Under 18 and Senior Open.
 The Ontario Cup winners in those age divisions advance to the National Championships which are usually played on Thanksgiving weekend in various provinces across Canada.